ynput/ayon-documentation/website/docs/addon_maya_ornatrix_artist.md

 ## FAQ
 ### How to connect an Ornatrix rig to a pointcache or animation?

-Once you load the Ornatrix Rig along with its corresponding pointcache, you can link them using AYON Inventory Actions:
+To guide Ornatrix rig to its proper location. you'll need to connect it to the animation, aligning both transform and mesh attributes.

-1. Go to `AYON` -> `Manage...`
+After loading your animation or pointcache with the corresponding Ornatrix Rig, here's how to link them using AYON Inventory Actions:

-2. In the inventory select the assets from oxrig and animation/pointcache product type.
+1. Click on `AYON` and then select `Manage...`.
-3. Right-click `Actions` -> `Connect Ornatrix Rig`
+2. In the inventory, pick out the assets from oxrig and the animation/pointcache product type.
-The Ornatrix geometry will be connected the animation rig with the transform and mesh attributes.
+3. Right-click, navigate to `Actions`, and click on `Connect Ornatrix Rig`.

 :::tip
 The connection depends on the node's name.
 If it fails, ensure that the geometry's node name is consistent between your animation caches and the Ornatrix exports.